todo.vu support

 Help pages, tutorials and tips about how to get the most out of todo.vu

-todo.vu’s Calendar makes it easy to visualize and manage your work, meet your deadlines, and bill accurately for your services.
+todo.vu’s Time dashboard (or calendar view) makes it easy to visualize and manage your work, meet your deadlines, and bill accurately for your services.

-Developed to support agile workflows, the calendar can be used to quickly record billable (and non-billable) time at specified hourly rates, set reminders and due dates, create new tasks on the fly, and see at a glance where all your time is spent.
+You can use the calendar view to quickly record billable and non-billable time, set reminders and due dates, create new tasks on the fly, and see at a glance where all your time is spent.

-Here’s everything you need to know about todo.vu’s calendar.
+Here’s everything you need to know about todo.vu’s Time dashboard.

 A screenshot of todo.vu's time tracking and billing interface, open to the Calendar page.